Family and Medical Leave (FMLA) Guidelines for Employers

 For family and medical leaves, FFCRA is an expansion of FMLA rules.
 It adds paid leave to the unpaid family medical leave that some employees may be entitled to.
 You must qualify employees for COVID-19-related family and medical leave and continue to give the employee unpaid FMLA leave and job protection if they can’t return to work after the COVID-19 paid leave ends, up to the maximum FMLA time.
 (See below for details on the FMLA rules.)

-The FFCRA also includes a tax credit to help employers cover some of the cost of giving these leaves, from April 1, 2020 through December 31, 2020.
+The FFCRA also included a tax credit to help employers cover some of the cost of giving these leaves, from April 1, 2020 through Dec.
+31, 2020.
+This has been extended through September 30, 2021 by the American Rescue Plan Act of 2021.

 Here’s an overview: